-- 1.2.1 Assignment of Case When a complaint is received by Professional Standards Division staff, it is assigned a non-revocable complaint number in the case management software and assignment to a supervisor in Professional Standards for investigation.
-The case management software permanently captures all elements of a complaint at any and all stages of the process and the information in the system can never be fully deleted, even if a complaint is later withdrawn by the complaining party.
+- 1.2.1 Assignment of Case When a complaint is received by Professional Standards Division staff, it is assigned a non-revocable complaint number in the case management software and assigned to a supervisor in Professional Standards for investigation.
+The case management software permanently captures all elements of a complaint throughout the investigative process.
+The information in the system can never be fully deleted, even if a complaint is later withdrawn by the complaining party.
 Therefore, there is always some record of a complaint, investigated or withdrawn. - 1.2.2 Conducting the Investigation The supervisor conducts the investigation, which consists of the following components:

-- Interviewing and obtaining a statement from the complaining party; - Interviewing and obtaining a statement from any relevant witnesses; - Obtaining any physical, documentary, photographic and video evidence; - Obtaining reports or material related to the complaint and action of the employee; - Reviewing all statements and evidence prior to interviewing the accused employee in order to prepare for the interview; - Interviewing and obtaining a statement from the accused employee; - Re-interviewing any complainants, witnesses or accused employees to clarify facts; and, - Completing summaries of the evidence and events surrounding the allegation(s) of misconduct and investigation results; - Drafting appropriate allegations of misconduct based upon facts determined through the investigation, or presenting the facts to an accused employee's chain of command when it appears the facts do not rise to the level of any conduct rule violation. - 1.2.3 Violations of Criminal Law When an employee is alleged to have violated a criminal law, two parallel investigations typically occur: the internal investigation described above; and, an independent criminal investigation.
+- Interviewing and obtaining a statement from the complaining party; - Interviewing and obtaining a statement from any relevant witnesses; - Obtaining any physical, documentary, photographic and video evidence; - Obtaining reports or material related to the complaint and action of the employee; - Reviewing all statements and evidence prior to interviewing the accused employee in order to prepare for the interview; - Interviewing and obtaining a statement from the accused employee; - Re-interviewing any complainants, witnesses or accused employees to clarify facts; and, - Completing summaries of the evidence and events surrounding the allegation(s) of misconduct and investigation results; - Drafting appropriate allegations of misconduct based upon facts determined through the investigation, or presenting the facts to an accused employee's chain of command when it appears the facts do not rise to the level of any conduct rule violation. - 1.2.3 Violations of Criminal Law When an employee is alleged to have violated a criminal law, two parallel investigations typically occur: the internal administrative investigation described above; and, a separate criminal investigation.
 The administrative investigation is handled in the same way, but the criminal investigation is investigated by criminal detectives.
-The criminal investigation itself or the core facts are reviewed with the District Attorney, who makes the determination whether or not to prosecute the employee. - 1.2.4 Use of Deadly Force Resulting in Death In situations where officers use deadly force resulting in death, or where a person dies while in our custody, the process remains the same with one exception: the criminal investigation is completed by the North Carolina State Bureau of Investigation (SBI).
+The criminal investigation is reviewed with the District Attorney, who makes the determination whether or not to prosecute the employee. - 1.2.4 Use of Deadly Force Resulting in Death If an officer uses deadly force resulting in death, or if a person dies while in our custody, the incident is investigated as if it were a violation of criminal law as above with one exception: the criminal investigation is completed by the North Carolina State Bureau of Investigation (SBI).
 The findings of the SBI's investigation are presented to the DA for a decision on whether to prosecute the employee. - 1.2.4 Other Investigations Using the same investigative process outlined above, police department supervisors conduct investigations into all uses of force, forcible entries, vehicle pursuits, police vehicle collisions, and employee injuries.
-If there is no evidence that a violation occurred, the investigation is completed by the employee's supervisor and the chain of command renders a Finding (described in Section 1.4).
+If there is no evidence that a violation occurred, the investigation is completed by the employee's supervisor and the chain of command renders a finding (described in Section 1.4).
 If a conduct rule violation is suspected, the adjudication process outlined in Section 1.3 applies.
 The Professional Standards Division reviews every supervisor investigation for consistency with the established investigative process, disciplinary policy and philosophy, and works with the chain of command to resolve any inconsistencies.